 In principle, electrical mixing valves are the same components as mechanical mixing valves.
 For 2-gas mixtures, a proportional valve is used, which simultaneously modifies the flow of two gases.
-With more than two gases, a separate valve is used for each gas.
+With more than two gases, you have a separate valve for each gas.
 In both cases, a piston closes or opens an orifice and thus regulates the amount of gas flowing through it.
 Unlike purely mechanical valves, the valve position is not changed manually, but with the help of electric motors.
-The electric motors are operated via an electronic control.
+An electronic control operates the electric motors.

 Mixing with pneumatic flow regulator

 Unlike mechanical or electrical mixing valves, gas mixers with a pneumatic flow regulator do not work with the piston and orifice.
-Instead, the gas flow of each gas is regulated by a porous body.
+Instead, a porous body regulates the gas flow of each gas.
 Depending on the required amount of gas, the gas is passed through a smaller or larger part of this porous body via a knob.
-Each gas is controlled by a separate flow regulator.
+A separate flow regulator controls each gas.
 The interaction of the regulators produces the required gas mixture.

 Mixing with mass flow controllers (MFC)